Do we actually need UX?: A Senior Perspective

 Who usually asks this question

-When ux becomes worth looking at
+When UX becomes worth looking at

-How ux helps answer that
+How I help you answer that

 What teams usually discover